aitkenably/docker-demos/README.md

-# docker-demos
+# Docker Demos
-Various demos and proof of concepts using containers.
+Various demonstration projects using Docker containers.

+## /static-website

+Bundles a small static website into an NGINX container.